carlos42044/Wpf_POS_system/README.md

 The purpose of this document is to support the **WPF POS System User**.

 ## What is WPF POS System?
-The WPF POS System is a mock POS System application emulating functionality of exisiting commerical POS Systems available.
-This application was developed with the intent to be used for testing/developing of a larger screen engine management software. **???**
+The WPF POS System is a mock POS System application emulating functionality of existing commercial POS Systems available.
+This application was developed with the intent to be used for testing/developing of a larger screen engine management software.

 This software aims to provide real world features one might encounter when working with commercially available POS Systems.